 Hypertension is when blood pressure (BP) is higher than normal based on a person's age, gender, and height.
 Even very young babies and children can have high blood pressure.
-Children who are overweight usually have higher blood pressure than those who aren't overweight.

 Blood pressure (BP) tells us how hard the heart is working to push blood through the blood vessels.